mirai-engineering/CAI-CryptoPredictiveAI/README.md

 This is the first step of the feature engineering process, where the input signal (crypto prices) is transformed into a more meaningful representation of the values, which will be later used to train the model.

 After this step, we can proceed to push the data to `RisingWave`.
 To this end, we install `RisingWave`, `Minio` and `Postgres` inside the same kubernetes service.
 This allows us to push and store the data by using a SQL query.
-To this end, we need to start a PostgreSQL interactive session on the terminal, by running the following commands:
+This means that we need to start a PostgreSQL interactive session on the terminal, by running the following commands:

 ```bash
 kubectl port-forward svc/risingwave-frontend-7849d74db9-dlc28 4567:4567 -n risingwave